ckeditor/ckeditor5/packages/ckeditor5-block-quote/docs/features/block-quote.md

 ## Demo

-Use the block quote toolbar button {@icon @ckeditor/ckeditor5-core/theme/icons/quote.svg} in the editor below to see the feature in action.
+Use the block quote toolbar button {@icon @ckeditor/ckeditor5-core/theme/icons/quote.svg Insert block quote} in the editor below to see the feature in action.
 You can also precede the quotation with the `>` inline code (followed by a space) to format it on the go thanks to the {@link features/autoformat autoformatting} feature.

 {@snippet features/block-quote}